Facing Cancer as a Young Adult Transgender Woman

-Emerson’s care team was extremely supportive throughout her treatment and impressed with her positive mindset amidst the challenges.
-But in order for Emerson to get to the other side of cancer, she needed to feel like herself again.
+Still, Emerson’s care team was extremely supportive throughout her treatment and impressed with her positive mindset amidst the challenges.
+But in order for Emerson to successfully overcome her diagnosis both mentally and physically, she needed to feel like herself again.

 Family Reach was contacted by Emerson’s hospital social worker and stepped in without hesitation.
-They provided a grant that allowed Emerson to buy the hair removal cream so she could express herself and find the strength she needed to overcome cancer.
+We provided a grant that covered the cost of Emerson’s hair removal cream, knowing this would allow her to express her true self so she could find the strength needed to overcome cancer.

-“The fact that an organization would recognize what it meant to me to simply be rid of facial hair, and fit my self-image, meant a lot to me,” shares Emerson.
+“The fact that an organization would recognize what it meant to me to simply be rid of facial hair, and fit my self-image, meant a lot to me,” shared Emerson.

-“To those in the community who have to go through cancer, especially to those in the transgender, nonbinary, or gender-nonconforming groups: This is a battle to get through, but you’re so very strong.
-So many of you have already fought battles to be yourself, or are fighting one right now, and the strength, patience and perseverance you’ve shown there will help you get through this new fight,” says Emerson.
+“To those in the LGBTQIA+ community who have to go through cancer, especially to those in the transgender, nonbinary, or gender-nonconforming groups: This is a battle to get through, but you’re so very strong.
+So many of you have already fought battles to be yourself, or are fighting one right now, and the strength, patience, and perseverance you’ve shown there will help you get through this new fight,” said Emerson.

 Emerson became the inspiration she needed, finding a new light within herself during her cancer journey.
-It’s voices like hers that generate change and inspire others to claim their authentic selves proudly.
+Voices like hers are what generate change and inspire others to claim their authentic selves proudly.